algorandfoundation/docs/docs/get-details/index.md

 # WalletConnect
 [Overview](walletconnect/index.md) - Guide on using the wallet connect API.

+# Algorand State Proofs
+[Algorand State Proofs Overview](stateproofs/index.md) - An overview of how state proofs are generated on Algorand.

+[How To Build An Algorand Light Client - With State Proofs](stateproofs/light_client.md.md)- A guide on building a light client for Algorand State Proofs.

 # Algorand networks
 [Overview](algorand-networks/index.md) - List of all Algorand networks.